 Salaries for Botanists vary depending on the type of work they do.
 Starting salaries for graduates tend to be around £22,000 a year.
-For research posts, pay can be up to around £30,000 a year.
-Well qualified and experienced Botanists can earn more than £55,000 a year.
+For research posts, pay can be up to around £30,000 a year while a senior research post can be between £30,000 and £40,000 a year.

 There are opportunities in both the public and private sectors and pay rates will vary.

-- You need a degree in plant science or a biology related subject.
+You need a degree (SCQF Levels 9-11) in plant science or a biology related subject.
 Relevant subjects include botany, plant biology, plant science, environmental science and ecology.

-- Many entrants have a postgraduate qualification in a specialist plant biology subject.
+Many entrants have a postgraduate qualification (SCQF Level 11) in a specialist plant biology subject.
 This is usually essential for research posts.

 Botanists work for a variety of organisations including government research institutes, universities, environmental consultancies, conservation organisations, botanical gardens and collections and the food industry.
 Look for jobs in journals such as New Scientist, Nature or Horticulture Week.

 You need to be:

 able to analyse and interpret data

 logical and methodical

 accurate and careful in recording results in the laboratory or in the field.